ABOUT THE ARTIST

 I use professional archival grade paints, and grounds.
-Most of my oil paintings are done on canvas and at times GessoBord.
+Most of my oil paintings are done on stretched canvas, or canvas panels.
 I don’t usually varnish my work, but can do so if you would like.

 Pastels have also been around for centuries.
 They have been used by notable old masters such as Jean Baptiste Simeon Chardin, Edgar Degas, and Mary Cassatt as well as modern masters Wolf Kahn, and Daniel Greene.

 Pastels are made from the same pigments used to produce all colored art media, including oil paints.
 Instead of oils, a binding agent is added to the pigments to create a chalk-like stick, which is applied to a textured surface, usually paper.
 Pastels are available in an array of colors, and many paintings done centuries ago still maintain their original vibrancy today.

 I am a huge fan of pastels because of its immediacy – no mixing colors, or waiting for paint to dry.
 I use a variety of professional grade soft pastels: Terry Ludwig, Unison, Richeson, Sennelier, and nuPastel.
 I use acid free sanded paper/panel as my ground: UArt pastel paper, PastelBord, and Sennelier pastel card.